Jaded-Encoding-Thaumaturgy/vs-rgtools/README.md

 - parameter "blur" toggles between std.BoxBlur for blur="box" and removegrain(11)\[.removegrain(20)...] for blur="gauss"

 ### Sharpen
 Port of the AviSynth internal plugin.
-Written as an optimization over muvsfunc's which uses two Convolution calls and doesn't check for rounding error efficiency (likely negligible with 8 bit processing but hey, if was fun to write)
+Please use 1.585 as opposed to 1.58 for box blurring in integer precision.
+For float precision import math and use math.log2(3)
 ```
 Sharpen(clip clip[, int amountH=1, int amountV=amountH, int radius=1, int[] planes=None, bint legacy=False])
 ```
+Radius can be up to 2 for 3x3 processing and up to 12 for horizontal or vertical-only processing.

+Set legacy to clamp amountX to the range -1 to log2(3)